On Wednesday 11th September we hosted an InsideLocal Webinar titled ‘Enhanced Citations for Local Search Greatness’

 Expert Citation Survey

-To help our customers, SMBs & SEOs understand the importance of citations and what to focus their efforts on, we enlisted the help of some highly respected, knowledgable and ‘generous’* search experts.
+To help our customers, SMBs & SEOs understand the importance of citations and what to focus their efforts on, we enlisted the help of some highly respected, knowledgeable and ‘generous’* search experts.

 We put together a 10 question survey which is 100% focus on local citations.
 We ask & answer some key questions which occupy the minds of local search marketeers and SMBs across the globe.
 See the results & comments published below.

 *Why ‘generous’? – well these guys & gals lent us their time & expertise without payment and without quibble.
 We (and our customers & readers) appreciate this greatly and below is a list n’ link to all those who gave so generously.
 Thanks to –